 Robert C. Klesges, Ph.D. is a Professor (with Endowment) of Public Health Sciences, and Co-Director of the Center for Addiction and Prevention Research (CAPR).
 After receiving his Ph.D. at the University of Wyoming and completing his internship at the University of Southern California School of Medicine, he has been in academic research settings for his entire career.
-He has been continuously funded from NIH since 1983 and currently serves either as the Principal Investigator or Co-Principal Investigator of six NIH and DoD grants.
-Over his career, his grant portfolio has exceeded a total of 50 million dollars and has over 275 peer-reviewed publications.
-He is a seven time contributor to the Surgeon General’s Report on the health consequences of smoking and was a contributor to the Institute of Medicine (2009) report on Smoking and Tobacco Use in the Military and VA populations.
-He has served on multiple NIH study sections and has Chaired several study sections, the most recent serving as the Chair of the Community Level Health Promotion (CLHP) study section at NIH from 2014-2106.
+He has been continuously funded from NIH since 1983 and currently serves either as the Principal Investigator or Co-Principal Investigator of five NIH grants.
+Over his career, his grant portfolio has exceeded a total of 50 million dollars and he has over 300 peer-reviewed publications.
+He is a seven time contributor to the Surgeon General’s Report on the Health Consequences of Smoking and was a contributor to the Institute of Medicine report on Smoking and Tobacco Use in the Military and VA populations.
+He has served on multiple NIH study sections and has Chaired several study sections, the most recent serving as the Chair of the Community Level Health Promotion (CLHP) study section at NIH.

 - Little MA, Talcott GW, Bursac Z, Linde BD, Pagano LA, Messler EC, Ebbert JO, Klesges RC.
 Efficacy of a brief tobacco intervention for tobacco and nicotine containing product use in the US Air Force.
 Nicotine Tob Res, 2016 May;18(5):1142-9 doi: 10.1093/ntr/ntv242.Epub 2015 Oct 27.